-We treat everyone with respect and dignity.
+We treat everyone with respect and dignity; we embrace, celebrate, and value diversity and inclusion.
 We respect the ideas of others, even when they differ from our own.
 We do not permit unlawful harassment, mistreatment, belittling, harming, or taking advantage of others.